isabella232/generic-input-field/addon/render-lifecycle.md

 ### Collapse Limit
 To indicate how many children should be collapsed when the expand option is false.
-Scope: UNSURE(LOCAL?) -> implemented both for now.
+Scope: UNSURE(LOCAL?) -> implement both for now, (implemented global first,) Lifecycle, only applies on initial render, after the user has started selection again, ignore option.